gmofishsauce/yarc/README.md

 pipelining.

-In December 2021, the design changed to a 16-bit computer with separate address and data busses, minimal pipelining, an 8-bit/2-cycle ALU, and two hardware stacks.
+In December 2021, the design changed to a 16-bit computer with separate address and data busses, minimal pipelining, four general registers, an 8-bit-wide/2-cycle ALU, and two hardware stacks.
 In short, a general register machine with specific concessions to the efficient implementation of Charles Moore's FORTH programming language.

+Most recently, I decided not to build the stack hardware and to instead focus on developing the basic instruction set using two of the four registers for PC and SP.
+I plan to write a translator for a small subset of web assembler to YARC machine language (an "AoT" in their terminology, ahead-of-time compiler).
+This will allow me to program the YARC in a small subset any language that can target WASM--like Gnu C or Golang--rather than confining YARC programming to the Forth language.

 YARC is permanently tethered to a host computer (Mac) through a module called the "Downloader" (a misnomer, because communication is supported in both directions between host and YARC).
-The Downloader is based on a modern microprocessor (Arduino Nano).
-The YARC itself is built from 74HC-series CMOS parts, with a few out-of-period extensions like 8kx8 static RAMs.
+The Downloader is based on a modern microprocessor (Arduino Nano) which implements serial over USB.

+The YARC itself is built from 74HC-series CMOS parts, with a few out-of-period extensions like 8kx8 static CMOS RAMs.

 ## ard - Arduino code for YARC downloader

-Nano IDE (v1.8) project holding C++ code for the "Downloader" (which should be renamed to "System Interface" or something).
+Nano IDE (v2.X) project holding C++ code for the Arduino that implements the "Downloader" (which should be renamed to "System Interface" or something).

 ## doc - YARC documentation